 - Add the apple and cranberries and cook until the cranberries plump slightly and apple is slightly soft.

 - Transfer the mixture to a large mixing bowl.

-- Add the bread crumbs, stock, eggs, and pepper to the onion/apple mixture.
+- Add the bread crumbs, stock, apple juice, eggs, and pepper to the onion/apple mixture.